How to Become a Travel Agent Online Free

 Priority Suppliers for New Agents

-The approval process typically takes 1-4 weeks per supplier, depending on their requirements and your application completeness.
-Some suppliers may require specific certifications or minimum sales thresholds, but many accept new agents without prior experience.
+The approval process typically takes 1-4 weeks per supplier.
+This depends on their requirements and your application completeness.
+Some suppliers may require specific certifications or minimum sales thresholds.
+Many accept new agents without prior experience!

 Understanding Commission Structures and Income Potential

-Travel agents earn money through commissions paid by suppliers for bookings made on behalf of clients.
-Understanding how these commissions work is essential for building a profitable business.
+Travel agents earn money through commissions.
+Suppliers pay these commissions for bookings made on behalf of clients.
+Understanding how these commissions work is essential for building a profitable business!

 Commission Rates by Category